 "use client" convention to define the boundary.
 There's also a

-"use server" convention, which tells React to do some computational work on the server while on the client.
+"use server" convention, which tells React to do some computational work on the server.

 When working in these environments, it's helpful to think of the flow of the code in your application as unidirectional.
 In other words, during a response, your application code flows in one direction: from the server to the client.